mancity142/useless_project_temp/README.md

 https://drive.google.com/file/d/1gaaR7-y6OYK5FNeP5EKOPZRf2evJM6IS/view?usp=drive_link
 The video demonstrates how the human body with its marked coordinates with change in position leading to movement of body systems can be reciprocated into skeletal system.

-# Additional Demos
-[Add any extra demo materials/links]

 ## Team Contributions
 - Name 1: Jerry Bernard - Dealt with opencv and coordiante mapping then implementing it with unity to the skeletal system.
-- Name 2: Alan Verghese Mathew-suggested changes in the projrct making tried out options it unity and submission process in github.
+- Name 2: Alan Verghese Mathew-suggested changes in the project making tried out options in unity and  undertook submission process in github.
 -

 ---